NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 ## Update a package

-NuGet installs the latest version of the package when you use the `dotnet add package` command without specifying the version.
-Otherwise, you must specify the version that you want.
+NuGet installs the latest version of the package when you use the `dotnet add package` command unless you specify the package version (`-v` switch).

 ## Restore packages

 Use the [dotnet restore](/dotnet/core/tools/dotnet-restore?tabs=netcore2x) command, which restores packages listed in the project file (see [PackageReference](../consume-packages/package-references-in-project-files.md)).
 With .NET Core 2.0 and later, restore is done automatically with `dotnet build` and `dotnet run`.
+As of NuGet 4.0, this runs the same code as `nuget restore`.

 To restore a package using `dotnet restore`: